activeviam/jdk4py/README.md

 execute_jar("myJar.jar", jvm_args=["-xmx=16G"], stdout=PIPE, stderr=PIPE)
 ```

-### Java home and executable
+### Home and executable paths

-The path to the packaged Java home folder and to java executable are also accessible:
+The paths to the packaged Java home directory and to the Java executable are also accessible:

 ```python
 from jdk4py import JAVA, JAVA_HOME
 ```

-The Java version can be checked with
+The Java version can be checked with:

 ```python
 >>> from jdk4py import JAVA_VERSION